dohdalabs/ats-pdf-generator/DEVELOPMENT.md

 ### Architecture Choices

 **WeasyPrint vs LaTeX**: Chose WeasyPrint for better CSS control and consistent rendering across platforms, at the cost of some LaTeX typography features.
+This decision prioritized user experience and maintainability over advanced typography capabilities.

 **Multi-stage Docker builds**: Optimized for production image size and security, but increased build complexity.
+The trade-off was worth it for the ~40% size reduction and improved security posture.

 **Script-first CI/CD**: Improved maintainability and testability, but required more upfront script development.
+This approach eliminated the common problem of CI/CD logic becoming complex and environment-specific.

 **uv vs pip**: Faster dependency resolution and better Docker compatibility, but newer tool with smaller ecosystem.
+Chosen for its superior performance in containerized environments and faster builds.

 ### Implementation Trade-offs